wp-statistics/wp-statistics/readme.txt

 10. Theme widget

 == Upgrade Notice ==
-= 13.0 =
+= 14.0 =
 **IMPORTANT NOTE**
-Welcome to WP Statistics v13.0, our biggest update!
+Welcome to WP Statistics v14.0, our biggest update!
 Thank you for being part of our community.
-We’ve been working hard for one year to develop this version and make WP Statistics better for you.
+We’ve been working hard for one year to develop this version and make WP Statistics better for you. after updating, please update all Add-Ons to tha latest version as well.
-Before updating, make sure you disabled all your add-ons, then after that, try to update add-ons.

 If you encounter any bug, please create an issue on [GitHub](https://github.com/wp-statistics/wp-statistics/issues/new) where we can act upon them more efficiently.
 Since [GitHub](https://github.com/wp-statistics/wp-statistics) is not a support forum, just bugs are welcomed, and any other request will be closed.